Phoenix616/factions-top/core/src/main/resources/readme.txt

 - block-prices: Value for specific blocks.

 Layout types:
-- button_back/button_next: When clicked, moves to relavent page.
+- button_back/button_next: When clicked, moves to relevant page.
 - - enabled/disabled: Button looks, enabled when the page is available.
 - - - text: Item name.
 - - - lore: Item lore.
 - - - material: Item material.
 - - - data: Item data.
-- faction_list: Adds a list of factions to the GUI.
+- worth_list: Adds a list of factions to the GUI.
-- - faction-count: Number of factions to add to the GUI.
+- - count: Number of factions to add to the GUI.
 - - fill-empty: Leaves the remainder slots blank when true.
 - - text: Item name.
 - - lore: Item lore.